sora-xor/sora-docs/src/on-ramp.md

 (registration)](https://support.gatehub.net/hc/en-us/articles/360021318533-Register-a-GateHub-Account)
 and a [detailed description of KYC (account verification)](https://support.gatehub.net/hc/en-us/articles/4580394613906-Video-verification-process-for-an-individual-account).

-referred to as Primary Wallet or My Wallet).
+Once you pass this process, you will have an XRPL Wallet (also referred to as Primary Wallet or My Wallet).

 ![](/.gitbook/assets/on-ramp-wallet-overview.png)